-DTE (formerly Detroit Edison) Water DTE (formerly Mich Con) Total $61,220 $64,785 Actual Expenses will be determined by the actual use of any given church.
+DTE (formerly Detroit Edison) Water DTE (formerly Mich Con) Total Actual Expenses will be determined by the actual use of any given church.
 The above represents the use by Liberty Temple Worship Center and the expenses incurred by the buyer will be unique to that buyer.
-The above expenses also include the utilities for 1346 E. Seven Mile, which could be purchased separately.
-This could reduce the utilities by $5,000 to $8,000 per year.
+The above expenses also include the utilities for 1346 E. Seven Mile (which is no longer part of the sales package).

 Detroit (French for strait) was founded as a French outpost 1701 by Antoine de la Mothe Cadillac.
 The initial settlement of Fort Pontchartrain occupied an area of approximately one acre.
 The French ruled the area until 1760, and then the British until 1796 when the Americans took over as a result of Jay’s Treaty.
 The city was incorporated in 1815 and expanded over the years until today’s boundaries were established in 1926.Area 138.70 square milesPopulation 951,270 (2000 census)Dwelling Units 410,027 (2001 SEMCOG)Household Income $18,742 (1990 Census in 1989 Dollars)Per Capita Income $6,766 (1990 Census in 1989 Dollars)Employment 383,716 (1995 SEMCOG data)Median Housing Value $25,300 (1990 Census in 1989 Dollars)Altitude 581 feet (measured at the Detroit River) Detroit is Largest City in the State Anchors the seventh largest metropolitan area in the Nation Largest Private Employers Daimler Chrysler General Motors Corporation Henry Ford Health System Comerica Detroit Medical Center American Axle Cultural Attractions: Detroit Symphony Detroit Red Wings Detroit Tigers Detroit Lions Fischer Theatre Motown Museum African American Museum Detroit Institute of Arts Colleges & Universities University of Detroit-Mercy, Wayne State University, Center for Creative Studies, Wayne County Community College, Detroit College of Law